natecostello/van_two_point_oh/blog/2021-10-17-wall-8020-seat-covers/wall-8020-and-seat-cover.md

 2021-10-18:
 Fabricated 8020 inserts
 Fabricated insulating spacers that span the plusnut head, but realized that the sheet metal will likely yield.
 This was confirmed by @carryingforks on insta.
 Submitted a custom quote with sendcutsend.

+2021-10-21:
+Fabricated insulating spacers 2.0
+Drilled out the holes for capscrew heads on some wall 80/20.
+Had to order a new bit.
+Test fit of short wall 80/20 wth insulating spacers, inserts, and actual capscrews.